avandriets/go-microservices/README.md

-# go-microservices
+# Go Microservices GRPC

-Test issue to go developer
+This repo illustrate how to build application that based on microservices architecture with go and gRpc